I am a member of the Amazon Associates Program and I will earn a commission from qualifying purchases at no extra cost to you.

 Don't miss out!
 Click here to grab a FREE copy of my book.

-The action of the arms is similar to that of front crawl as the arms pull long through the water towards the hips and recover over the water surface.
-The underwater catch, down sweep and upsweep parts draw a typical keyhole shape through its movement path.
+The arm action is similar to front crawl, as the arms pull long through the water towards the hips and recover over the water surface.
+The underwater catch, down sweep and upsweep parts, draw a typical keyhole shape through its movement path.

 The two most common mistakes made when it comes to butterfly arms are:

-The arm technique is sometimes compared to front crawl when it is taught to beginners in its most basic form.
-This it due to the long sweep and the recovery over the water surface.
-This is where the similarities end and this comparison can sometimes be taken literally, resulting in an almost double front crawl arm action with an excessive elbow bend.
+The arm technique is sometimes compared to front crawl when taught to beginners in its most basic form.
+This is where the similarities end, and this comparison can sometimes be taken literally, resulting in an almost double front crawl arm action with an excessive elbow bend.
+This is due to the long sweep and the recovery over the water surface.

-The most common mistake made amongst slightly more advanced butterfly swimmers is a wide hand entry.
-The hands should enter the water inline with the shoulders.
-If the entry is wide of the shoulder line then this will result in a weak and inefficient arm pull.
+The most common mistake made amongst slightly more advanced butterfly swimmers is a hand entry that is too wide.
+The hands should enter the water in line with the shoulders.
+If the entry and catch are wide of the shoulder line, this will result in a weak and inefficient arm pull.

-Simply walking though shallow water of about shoulder depth practicing the arm action in slow motion will help to establish a full sweep and an inline hand entry.
+Simply walking through the shallow water of about shoulder depth practising the arm action in slow motion will help establish a full sweep and an inline hand entry.

 You have learnt all about the arm action - great!
 My book 'How To Swim Butterfly' will give you everything you need to take your butterfly technique to the next level.